-A huge teen party delayed a Massachusetts school’s reopening.
-Two parents have now been charged.
+An alcohol-filled teen party delayed a Massachusetts school’s reopening.
+Two parents have been charged for hosting it.

 On Tuesday, Sudbury police charged the parents and teenager behind the party with violating Massachusetts’ social host law.
 Under the law, adults who enable underage drinkers can face up to a $2,000 fine or a year in prison.

-In-person classes are scheduled to finally begin at Lincoln-Sudbury Regional High School on Tuesday, Wong said.
+A hybrid learning schedule, with some in-person classes, is set to begin at Lincoln-Sudbury Regional High School on Tuesday, Wong said.